DanielAbalde/Challenge-To-Claim-Token/README.md

 * Invite me a coffee at daniga.eth or 0x4443049b49Caf8Eb4E9235aA1Efe38FcFA0055a1
 * Share it on social media!

+## 🛠️ Testing

+You can help by testing the project using the scripts or from polygonscan.
+The NFT test contracts allow you to mint your own tokens, which generate random images.
+Use these to challenge and claim and try to break the contract!

 ## ✉️ Contact
  * Twitter: [@DGANFT](https://twitter.com/DGANFT)
  * Discord: [DaniGA#9856](https://discord.com/invite/H4WMdnz5nw)